eirikhanasand/iikg2001/exam/exam22.md

 **……** express the concept that modern software needs **……**  running on **……** in **……**

 ## Question 11
-Which of the following is a feature of most recent operating systems (OS) that makes it difficult for an attacker to guess the memory address of the program as it makes the memory address different each time the program is executed?
+Which of the following is a feature of most recent operating systems (OS) that makes it difficult for an attacker to guess the memory address of the program as it makes the memory address different each time the program is executed?<br/>
 Select one alternative:

 1. Address Space Layout Randomization (ASLR).